 Luckily for us, at this point, there’s not much else that needs to be done for the future of work to be on the blockchain, it’s already a given and our only choice is to take advantage of the opportunity or let it slip by.

 After our initial Proof-of-Concept with Bountyhive, we’re confident that HYVE can bring major changes to the way we collaborate, whether you’re a freelancer, traditional employee, recruiter, or company.

-There’s a role for everyone inside the HYVE Ecosystem and the best thing is everything is completely transparent and while transactions are provable by anyone.
+There’s a role for everyone inside the HYVE Ecosystem and the best thing is everything is completely transparent and transactions are provable by anyone.

 If you want to learn more about the HYVE Ecosystem and its underlying Protocol, check out these two articles.